ajax4sec/ajax4sec.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I obtained my B.E. degree of Information Security from Harbin Institute of Technology (HIT) in 2012.
 And during college, I was exchanged to Feng Chia University (Taiwan) in 2010.
-I obtained my Ph.D. degree of Computer Applications Technology from the <a href="http://tca.iscas.ac.cn/">TCA lab</a> at <a href="http://english.is.cas.cn/"> Institute of Software Chinese Academy of Sciences (ISCAS) </a> in 2012-2018, was co-advised by Professor <a href="https://dblp.org/pers/hd/s/Su:Purui"> Purui Su </a> and Professor <a href="https://dblp.uni-trier.de/pers/hd/f/Feng:Dengguo"> Dengguo Feng </a>.
+I obtained my Ph.D. degree of Computer Applications Technology from the TCA lab at <a href="http://english.is.cas.cn/"> Institute of Software Chinese Academy of Sciences (ISCAS) </a> in 2012-2018, was co-advised by Professor <a href="https://dblp.org/pers/hd/s/Su:Purui"> Purui Su </a> and Professor <a href="https://dblp.uni-trier.de/pers/hd/f/Feng:Dengguo"> Dengguo Feng </a>.
 After, I worked as a Postdoc at the Software Systems Security lab headed by Professor <a href="https://faculty.ist.psu.edu/wu/">Dinghao Wu</a> in The Pennsylvania State University (PSU) in 2018-2019.<br>

 <p>